MJDickensheets/csci441-graphics-2018/README.md

 ## Discussion Board

-Group discussions, questions and announcements will take place on [Piazza](https://piazza.com/montana/spring2018/csci441/home).
+Group discussions, questions, and announcements will take place using Brightspace.
 It is OK to send me an email if you have a question that you feel is not appropriate to share with the class.
-If, however, you send me an email with a question for which the response would be useful to the rest of the class, I will likely ask you to post it to Piazza.
+If, however, you send me an email with a question for which the response would be useful to the rest of the class, I will likely ask you to post it.

 ## Policy on Collaboration and Academic Misconduct